polimediaupv/paellaengage/matterhorn-modules/1.4.0/README.md

     `$ grep -m 1 '<version>' $MH_HOME/pom.xml`

-2. Copy the bundle to your matterhorn installation.

-    `$ cp -r $MH_VERSION/paella-engage-ui $MH_HOME/modules`

-3. Go to 'paella-engage-ui' folder.

-    `$ cd $MH_HOME/modules/paella-engage-ui`

-4. Build the 'paella-engage-ui' bundle by running the following command:
+2. Build the 'paella-engage-ui' bundle by running the following command:

     `$ mvn clean install -DdeployTo=$MH_HOME`

-5. The Paella Player can be accessed at http://\<yourengageserverurl\>:\<yourport\>/paella/ui
+3. The Paella Player can be accessed at http://\<yourengageserverurl\>:\<yourport\>/paella/ui